jukent/maggie-and-julia/README.md

 ## Services

-I chose to use [anRSVP](https://anrsvp.com/) for our wedding RSVPs because it's free and embeddable onto the site.
+I am using [RSVPify](https://rsvpify.com/) for our wedding RSVPs because it offers features I wanted: individual passwords for guest groups, embeddable, customizable appearance, reminder emails to guests who haven't registered yet, etc. I paid $110 for an annual platinum membership.
+I thought because I didn't have an enterprise account I couldn't customize the group passwords, but it looks now like I could have one at a time (rather than in the imported spreadsheet).
+I wish I made them more fun, but invites are already sent.

-This service requires an input spreadsheet of first and last names, as well as cooresponding guest number.
-Each guest can only RSVP for up to that number of additional guests, with the option to force listing their name.
-Answers can be exported to a spreadsheet as well.
-Questions are customizable.
-The "Thank You" card is not my favorite.
-I wish I had more customizational control over it, but it's free!
-RSVPify costs ~$130 annually to enable the embedding feature.
+A free option for RSVP management to consider is [anRSVP](https://anrsvp.com/), but it seemed a little less smooth.

-We have not chosen a registry service yet, but this is only linked from our F.A.Q. and can be an external site.
+We chose to use [Zola](https://www.zola.com/search/wedding-registry) for our registry service.
+This is only linked from our F.A.Q. and could be any external site.

 ## Maps